cchulo/conductor/src/conductor/cli/commands/add_shortcut/README.md

 if it happens to work anyway, it will be considered undefined behavior as I do not have a complete understanding of how steam is coded
 - The images are assumed to be in a format that steam can understand, and they are assumed to be in a location that steam can access
 - The launch options are passed directly to the executable, so they should be formatted as such
 - It is entirely possible that there can be collisions with steam shortcuts.
-The algorithm used to generate random AppId was taken directly from SteamTinkerLaunch
+The algorithm used to generate random AppId was taken directly from SteamTinkerLaunch.
+Added a mitigation for this to prevent duplicate AppIds from being generated, but it is not guaranteed to be foolproof.
+Will need to fall back to a different seeding method if this becomes a problem.